hashicorp/serf/website/source/docs/commands/rtt.html.markdown

 Command: `serf rtt`

 The 'rtt' command estimates the network round trip time between two nodes using Serf's network coordinate model of the cluster.
+See the [Network Coordinates](/docs/internals/coordinates.html) internals guide for more information on how these coordinates are computed.

 While contacting nodes as part of its normal gossip protocol, Serf builds up a set of network coordinates for all the nodes in the cluster.
 Agents cache these,